Ingressive-for-Good/I4G-OPENSOURCE-FRONTEND-PROJECT-2022/CONTRIBUTING.md

 ## Contributing to the project

-<p style="margin-left: 5em;">Please make sure to read the relevant section before making your contribution!
-It will make it a lot easier for the maintainers to make the most of it and smooth out the experience for all involved. 🚀</p>
+Please make sure to read the relevant section before making your contribution!
+It will make it a lot easier for the maintainers to make the most of it and smooth out the experience for all involved. 🚀

 **Table of Contents**